Tori's friend experienced an unfortunate bleach spill after re-carpeting his home, so she learned a lot about covering up bleach stains.

 - Never scrub it.
-By “scrubbing” I am referring to an up-and-down/side-to-side motion.
+By “scrubbing,” I am referring to an up-and-down/side-to-side motion.
 All you will do is damage it more.
-You run the risk of literally ripping the carpet out and it turning into a giant hole.
+You run the risk of literally ripping the carpet out and turning it into a giant hole.

-- Stay away from RIT Dye.
-The color won't match and it's hard to control.
+- Stay away from RIT dye.
+The color won't match, and it's hard to control.

-- Fourth, I am not a carpet professional.
+Note: I am not a carpet professional.
 Heck, I painted and sparkled the carpet at my store!

-What to Try
+Solutions to Try

 To apply to carpet:

 - Hair dye will likely look like it is turning black.
 That’s okay.
 It's part of the coloring process.
 But what you need is a quality blow dryer.
 Be sure to have a timer on hand.
-Most dyes take between 20–30 minutes and you can go over, but you need to be careful.
+Most dyes take between 20–30 minutes, and you can go over, but you need to be careful.

 - As soon as you apply the hair dye, begin blow-drying.
 This speeds up the process and opens up the carpet fibers via heat.
 Continue to blow dry.
 Like I said, it will get black-looking, but if you touch an actual carpet strand, you will see the true color of the dye on your fingers.

-To use acrylic paint.
+To use acrylic paint:

 - Choose a perfectly matching paint by taking loose fibers to the store to match them up.
 Mix the acrylic paint with water and paint each and every fiber.
 Yes, it is time-consuming, but is two hours of work worth $200? $2,000?
 Most likely.

 - Be sure to paint lightly.
 Applying too much paint will cause stiffness.
 You simply want to coat the outside.
-If you need to practice, buy a sample swatch then bleach it lightly and go at it.
+If you need to practice, buy a sample swatch, then bleach it lightly and go at it.

 - You may even have to mix paints to find the right color.
 Never paint at night.
 Always paint in full sunlight.